The Transition to Adulthood: Public Benefits for Young Adults with Disabilities in California

 How Regional Center helps with the transition to adulthood

 Some Regional Centers will transfer a child to a new transition-focused service coordinator when they turn 14 in preparation for the transition to adulthood.
-Regional Centers do not usually pay for transition services that are otherwise provided by the school district, but Regional centers can participate in transition planning.
+Regional Centers do not usually pay for transition services that are otherwise provided by the school district, but Regional Centers can participate in transition planning.
 You may ask the school to invite your service coordinator to be part of your child’s IEP team to help with transition planning.
 (You may also invite the Department of Rehabilitation to discuss vocational options.)

 If your child used to be a Regional Center client but hasn’t received services recently, the transition to adulthood is a good time to reopen their case, as explained by Dr. Richard L. Rosenberg, a board member of the California Transition Alliance: